1970-2009: the rise of nuclear energy

 The United Kingdom has developed its own AGR (advanced gas-cooled reactor) reactors.
 AGR are graphite-moderated reactors operating with slightly enriched uranium, following the original Magnox reactors.
 Canada has improved their natural uranium CANDU reactors, and sold them in Argentina, China, India, Romania and Korea.
 The Soviet Union developed the RBMK reactors, involved in the Chernobyl accident, followed by the VVER pressurized water reactor, similar to the PWR.

 In 2008, more than 550 plants have been built worldwide, including more than 110 that have been shut down.
-Their average age was over 20 years while 50 reactors were over 30 years and 9 over 40 years, and shut-downs are foreseen to peak after 2015.
+Their average age was over 20 years while 50 reactors were over 30 years and 9 over 40 years, and shut-downs were foreseen to peak after 2015.
 Performance improves.
 Today, the same amount of nuclear fuel produces twice the energy than 20 years ago.
 A good availability in terms of safety and reliability, the ability to expand the reactors life to 50 years, have renewed the electricians confidence in nuclear power utilities.
 Particularly in the USA, more than half of the 104 reactors have already received permission for life-extension from the U.S. regulator commission, the NRC.
+U.S. is also planning for new reactors.

 ALSO : First Generation Reactors